StrikingLoo/strikingloo.github.io/_posts/2022-09-21-reinforcement-learning-beginners.md

 - The new candidates generated through these genetic algorithms were used to train a new autoregressive language model, which now could create plausible candidates.
 - That last model was trained through Reinforcement Learning to make new candidates **conditioned on novel environments not seen by the previous models**, and rewarded with that same metric.

 Now in this particular paper, the task was sodaracing, a videogame where a simple Physics engine is used to create robots that move as far as possible in the X axis.
-But imagine applying this to other things!
-Automatically A/B testing the design of a blog, the layout of products in different branches of supermarkets to increase volume sold, or even military applications.
+But imagine applying this to other things: automatically A/B testing the design of a blog, the layout of products in different branches of supermarkets to increase volume sold, or even military applications.
 Let alone making the jump from sodaracing to real world robots.

 I think the capabilities Reinforcement Learning is about to unlock are enormous, and not enough attention is being put into this field.
 Additionally, Richard Sutton's team recently released a new [long-term strategy for AI](https://arxiv.org/pdf/2208.11173.pdf) with a focus on Reinforcement Learning, which proposes a roadmap towards AGI -human-level general AI-.
 I am not sure how far we are from that, but I think it deserves a big chunk of our attention.

 What other big things do you think could be automated by RL and how soon do you think they will impact the market?
-Let me know!
+Let me know.

 If you liked this post, consider reading my summary of [Introduction to Reinforcement Learning](/wiki/reinforcement-learning-sutton), and if you prefer to see more Python code or Optimization discussion, see my post on [Ant Colony Optimization](/ant-colony-optimization-tsp).